noeliavt/GreenStocks-Analysis-with-VBA/README.md

 ## 1. Overview of Project

 ### 1.1.
 Purpose
-The main purpose of this analysis is to know how different campaigns fared in relation to their launch dates and their funding goals.
-In other words which campains have been sucessfull, failed, and or canceled according the launch dates and their goals.
+The main purpose of this project besides the analysis of the Steve's parents stocks information for 2017 and 2018 years, is organize the information per year and also calculate the total volume and returns for the different tickers along the refactoring of the VBS code to improve the general performance.

 ## 2. Analysis os Stocks